kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 ```

 <!-- Should we reorder the lines of this output a bit; based
      on the developer centric focus.
-Start with the commit?
+Starting with the commit?

 Git commit:  16d9990ad23a40eecaf087abac2a58a2d2a4b3f4
 Commit URL:  https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4